TayKimmy/VSCodeProject/_posts/2022-10-26-Final-Project-Progress.md

 ---
 toc: true
 layout: post
-description: This is a post for the hacks for CTE
+description: This is a post for our progress on the team final project
 categories: [markdown, Week 10]
-title: CTE
+title: Final Project Progress
 ---

 ### Issues